 Like many of the northern Atlanta’s suburbs, Alpharetta is very affluent with a median income of $92,839 and the value of a median house sitting at $378,000.
 Combine that with a low crime rate, and Alpharetta is a great place to raise a family.

-With a population of about 30,000, Canton is great for house hunters who are looking for a sizable suburb that’s not too big.
+With a population of about 30,000, Canton and nearby Holly Springs is a wonderful area for house hunters who are looking for a sizable suburb that’s not too big.
 In fact, the city is spread out over nearly 20 square miles, so you’ll most likely see cows and horses whenever you drive around town.

 On the other hand, if you’re looking for a charming town with events every weekend, energetic nightlife, unique local restaurants, and all the other benefits of living in a college town, then you’ll probably want to explore Athens.
 About an hour drive from Atlanta, you're still close to a major metro area but without all the traffic!

-However, it can probably be summed up by the fact that the city of about 27,000 people is regularly voted the best place to live in Georgia:
+Decatur is home to about 29,000 people and is regularly voted one of the best place to live in Georgia:

 “Decatur has its solid schools, family atmosphere, and nightlife to thank for its high marks, earning Niche’s A+ rating in each category.”